Glossary of names for the British: Europe

 In the Czech Republic the term Anglán is often used, which has the same roots as the Polish Anglik – the Czechs call England Anglie.
 This word carried no derogatory connotations.
 However, unlike the formal Angličan, it is not used by the press because of its informality.

-In Hungary the English people are called angol or in plural angolok.
+In Hungary the English are called angol or in plural angolok.
 England is called Anglia.
-British people in general are called brit or in plural britek but the term is less widespread.
+British people in general are called brit or in plural britek but the term is less widespread and very uncommon.
 Great Britain is called Nagy-Britannia but the United Kingdom is called Egyesült Királyság.

 Inselaffe / Insel-Affe

 Inselaffe ("island ape") is a pejorative German term allegedly dating back to English scientists Darwin and Wallace's publications on evolution.

 Rosbif/Rosbeef/Bife

 The original explanation of the French term rosbif is that it referred to the English tradition of cooking roast beef, and especially to the song "The Roast Beef of Old England".

 In Portugal, the term bife (literally meaning 'steak', but sounding like "beef") is used as a slang term to refer to the English.
 There is a feminine form, bifa, mainly used to refer to English female tourists in Portugal.